tox-dev/tox/doc/config.rst

    Directory for tox to generate its environments into, will be created if it does not exist.

+.. conf:: temp_dir ^ PATH ^ {toxinidir}/.tmp

+   Directory where to put tox temporary files.
+For example: we create a hard link (if possible, otherwise new copy) in this directory for the project package.
+This ensures tox works correctly when having parallel runs (as each session will have its own copy of the project package - e.g. the source distribution).

 .. conf:: skipsdist ^ true|false ^ false

    Flag indicating to perform the packaging operation or not.
 Set it to ``true`` when using tox for